Three years of removing barriers

 Partner companies range in size from 150 employees at Lob to 12,000 employees at American Family Insurance, a Madison, Wisconsin, company that marks Next Chapter’s first foray into the non-tech world.

-‘Our partnership with Next Chapter will help create a pathway for people with criminal records to not only gain meaningful employment at American Family Insurance, but to grow their careers at our company,’ says Nyra Jordan, Director of Social Impact Investment at American Family Insurance.
-‘As we continue to support people who are justice involved, both in their careers and their communities, collaborations with organisations like Next Chapter will be key.’
+“Our partnership with Next Chapter will help create a pathway for people with criminal records to not only gain meaningful employment at American Family Insurance, but to grow their careers at our company,” says Nyra Jordan, Director of Social Impact Investment at American Family Insurance.
+“As we continue to support people who are justice involved, both in their careers and their communities, collaborations with organizations like Next Chapter will be key.”

 Creating opportunity and community